Signiant/External-user-provisioning/README.md

 The User Provisioning Tool is a command line tool that accepts a path to the config file, the new user's email, the services to be run and custom permissions or groups for each service.
 The tool sends an email notifying the new user that emails from various services have been sent to them or by providing them with a link to a service that prompts them to activate their organization account.

-## Run from Docker

-The easiest way to run the tool is to run it from Docker:

-1. Pull the Docker image using the command:

-_docker pull signiant/external-user-provisioning_

-2. Build the docker container in the interactive mode:

-_docker run -it -v [link to your config.yaml file stored locally]/config.yaml:/config.yaml signiant/external-user-provisioning -v [link to your client_secret.json file stored locally]/client_secret.json:/client_secret.json signiant/external-user-provisioning_

-3. Run the container using your parameters (-n, -c, -e, -p/-r) in the bash shell:

-_uptool -n "Test User" -c "/config.yaml" -e test@email.com -p all_

-4. Copy the authentication link and paste it into your browser.

-5. Follow the authentication steps until you see verification code.
-Copy it and paste into the bash shell.

-In this example, we use a bindmount to mount in the config.yaml file and client_secret.json file from a local folder to the root directory of the container.

-If you want to run the same docker container again, you can type the command:

-_docker start [container name]_

 ## Example

 The following command creates: